 What are the advantages of having federal grants expertise within a full-service firm like STV?

 Eric Nelson: Firstly, our staff is an incredible resource.
 From risk analysts and safety experts to technical editors and graphic artists, we have the power of a full team behind us.
-Secondly, as a full-service firm, we have the capability to touch a project at all points in its lifecycle.
-By helping our clients attain discretionary grants, Patricia and I are able to confer with them about their project team needs very early in the process and bring that information back to our colleagues in design, engineering, and project management.
+Secondly, as a full-service firm, we can touch a project at all points in its lifecycle.
+By helping our clients attain discretionary grants, Patricia and I can confer with them about their project team needs very early in the process and bring that information back to our colleagues in design, engineering, and project management.

 Patricia Macchi: And while we have the support of our colleagues, Eric and I offer a personalized service.
 Many of our competitors tend to focus more on simply getting the grant application submitted, but we offer the potential for high-level analysis and capacity building.
 We help agencies big and small learn about the grant application process and give them the tools to be more successful when pursuing these opportunities.
 By arming our clients with an understanding of the process, they’re better situated for future applications.